-While it’s harder for a small for smaller UV light to help keep mold under control in a home or building, the good news is that yes indeed – UV light does kill it!
+While it’s harder for a smaller UV light to help keep mold under control in a home or building, the good news is that yes indeed – UV light does kill it!
 Bear in mind however that it depends on several things:

 - The amount of UV light produced and whether or not the mold growth has direct exposure to it.

 - The amount of time the UV light is used.